nimblehq/our-team/join-us/our-recruitment-process.md

 1. UX

-Applicants need to create a UX flow for a specific feature for a fictive company in a specific industry e.g. eCommerce checkout flow for a jo board, payment flow for a bank.
+Applicants need to create a UX flow for a specific feature for a fictive company in a specific industry e.g. eCommerce checkout flow for a job board, payment flow for a bank.
 Only the main screens are expected to make the task smaller in scope.

 The UX flow must be submitted in PDF format.